-The following Annual Report covers the monitoring period 1 July 2012-30 June 2013.
+The following Annual Report covers the monitoring period 1 July 2013-30 June 2014.
 During the period under review, Greymouth Petroleum Limited (the Company) held eight resource consents for the disposal of wastes by deep well injection (DWI) from seven separate wellsites across the Taranaki region.
-The resource consents held by the Company permit the discharge of a range of fluids by DWI, including produced water, contaminated stormwater, waste drilling fluids, and well workover fluids (including hydraulic fracturing (HF) fluids).
+The resource consents held by the Company permit the discharge of a range of fluids by DWI, including water, produced water, contaminated stormwater, waste drilling fluids, 'off-spec' stormwater from the consent holder's wellsites, and well workover fluids (including hydraulic fracturing [HF] fluids).
 The consents include a number of special conditions, setting out specific requirements with which the Company must comply.

 The following report provides details of the DWI consents held by the Company during the period under review, and outlines their DWI activities during this period.
-The report also outlines the compliance monitoring programme implemented by the Taranaki Regional Council (the Council) with regard to these activities, discusses its results, and provides an assessment of Company performance with regard to consent compliance.
+The report also outlines the compliance monitoring programme implemented by the Taranaki Regional Council (the Council) with regard to these activities, discusses its results, and provides an assessment of the Company's performance with regard to consent compliance.
 The report concludes with recommendations regarding the future monitoring of the Company's DWI activities.